Who was the Real Saint Nicholas? - American Minute with Bill Federer

 - St. Olga of Kyiv to Ukraine.

 Greek Orthodox tradition tells of Saint Nicholas being born around A.D.
-280, the only child of a wealthy, elderly couple who lived in the town Patara in Asia Minor, present-day Turkey.
+270, the only child of a wealthy, elderly couple who lived in the town Patara in Asia Minor, present-day Turkey.

 When his parents died in a plague, Nicholas inherited their wealth.
-He generously gave to the poor, but did so anonymously, as he wanted God to get the credit.

-The creditors threatened to take not only his house and property, but also his children.
+One notable incident was when a merchant in his town had gone bankrupt.
+Creditors threatened to take not only his house and property, but also his children.

+The merchant had three daughters.
 He knew if they were taken it would probably condemn them to tragic lives of forced marriages, or worse, being sex-trafficked into prostitution.

+The merchant had the idea of quickly marrying his daughters off so the creditors could not take them.
 Unfortunately, he did not have money for a dowry, which was needed in that area of the world for a legally recognized wedding.

-Nicholas heard of the merchant's dilemma and, late one night, threw a bag of money in the window for the oldest daughter's dowry.
+Nicholas heard of the merchant's dilemma and late one night threw a bag of money in the window for the oldest daughter's dowry.

 Supposedly the bag of money landed in a shoe or a stocking that was drying by the fireplace.